alexjcalvillo/findmytime-solo-project/README.md

 ## Acknowledgement

 Thanks to Myron, Scott, and Rachael for supporting me through this process of developing my first solo application.
+My Apis Cohort group for supporting me and listening to me gripe when things didn't work, and "hoorayed" with me when things did work!
 I learned a lot!